 - Break up classroom projects into different portions to allow students to focus on their strengths.
 Assign high achieving groups research tasks to increase their interest level.

-Building Skills for High AchieversYuJa does more than simplify the process of offering differentiated assignments.
-It also enables students to engage and interact, building new skills and maximizing the educational experience.
-As noted, some high-achieving students, while successful academically, may struggle with social engagement or have their own learning challenges.
+YuJa enables students to engage and interact to build new skills and maximize the educational experience.
+Some high-achieving students, while successful academically, may struggle with social engagement or have other challenges.

 - Real-time discussions enable in-depth conversation about class topics, enabling students who may be less likely to speak up in class to engage online.

-- Autocaptioning offers a readable and searchable transcript, facilitating learning for students who do best with visual, rather than auditory learning.
+- Auto Captioning offers a readable and searchable transcript, facilitating learning for students who do best with visual, rather than auditory learning.